mlops-club/vscode-clearml-session-manager/README.md

 # `vscode-clearml-session-manager`

-A VS Code extension for listing, creating, deleting, and connecting to [ClearML Sessions](https://github.com/allegroai/clearml-session#readme).
+*The easiest way to connect to [ClearML Sessions](https://github.com/allegroai/clearml-session#readme)--one of the best remote workstation offerings in the MLOps space. (comparison of ClearML vs others [here](https://www.linkedin.com/posts/eric-riddoch_mlops-concept-i-am-obsessed-with-remote-activity-7115239643876380672-iRu1?utm_source=share&utm_medium=member_desktop))*

+---

+> ⚠️ **Disclaimer:** this is an unofficial, community-maintained VS Code extension.
+While, we hope this extension is useful for you, you use it at your own risk--per the [open-source GPL 3.0 License](./LICENSE) used by this project.
+Allegro AI, the company behind ClearML, is not liable for issues if any arise from using this extension.

+> 💬 We're looking for contributors!
+See the [contributing](#contributing) section below.

 ClearML is self-hostable *without kubernetes* and has a free SaaS-hosted plan, meaning you can get a world-class data science development environment for _free_.

-> 💬 We're looking for contributors to prep for our first release!
-See the [contributing](#contributing) section below.

 ## Watch and learn